 Heavy storms are an inevitable part of winter life, making weather resistance a vital factor to consider when purchasing a jacket for battling the elements.
 This metric makes up 25 percent of each jacket's overall score.
 Winter jackets must be a catch-all garment that can protect you against wind, snow, rain, sleet, and whatever kind of wacko weather winter throws at you.
 The ultimate goal is to keep you and the insulation dry.
 Specs to pay attention to include jacket length, pocket design, adjustable cuffs, drawstring hems and hoods, storm flaps, and waterproof membranes.

-The toughest jackets in this metric are the Patagonia Jackson Glacier and the REI Co-op Stormhenge Parka.
-Both jackets are hybrid styles that combine down insulation with a heavy-duty waterproof shell, a formula that seems to be working out pretty well.
-Neither jacket is very long, but their impenetrable fabric beats out the rest of the models we have worn.
+Some of the toughest jackets in this metric were the Canada Goose Expedition Parka, Fjallraven Nuuk Parka, Patagonia Jackson Glacier, Patagonia Stormshadow, Marmot Oslo, and the REI Co-op Stormhenge Parka.
+Each jacket is super weatherproof.
+They combine quality insulation with a heavy-duty waterproof shell, a formula that seems to be working out pretty well.

-The Jackson Glacier proved itself during our shower tests by outperforming all the jackets on our list, thanks to its double-layer H2No performance fabric exterior.
-The Stormhenge also has impressive fabric, but the Glacier's durable, watertight zippers made the half-point difference between these two jackets.
-They were impenetrable in our testing, even when we intentionally exposed them to a full stream of water from the shower head.
+The Jackson Glacier and Stormshadow, both from Patagonia, proved themselves during our shower tests by outperforming all the jackets on our list.
+The Glacier has a double-layer H2No performance fabric exterior, and the Stormshadow has a Gore-Tex membrane.
+The Stormhenge also has impressive fabric, but the Glacier's durable, watertight zippers made the half-point difference between these jackets.
+Nonetheless, all three were impenetrable in our testing, even when we intentionally exposed them to a full stream of water from the shower head.

 The Stormhenge's treated nylon shell is laminated with REI's HydroWall 2L waterproof membrane.
 Combined, the two create an incredible barrier against precipitation, keeping the down fill dry and lofty.

-The Outdoor Research Foray is a very lightweight winter jacket.
-It consists of two individual layers that can be worn independently.
-The outer polyester Gore-Tex shell protects very well against wind and rain.
+Some of our other top performers include the Patagonia Tres 3-in-1 Parka, Columbia Landroamer II, Outdoor Research Stormcraft Down Parka, and Outdoor Research Foray.
+The Outdoor Research Foray is a very lightweight 3-in-1 jacket that consists of two individual layers that can be worn together or independently.
+Its outer polyester Gore-Tex shell protects very well against wind and rain.
+It is a good option if you need a lighter-weight, but very waterproof coat.

-We were also quite impressed with The North Face McMurdo Parka, Marmot Fordham, Wantdo Waterproof Snow Jacket, and L.L.
-Bean Rugged Ridge.
-All four offer great protection from the elements.
-Worth specific mention is the McMurdo.
+We were also quite impressed with The North Face McMurdo Parka, Marmot Fordham.
+Both offer great protection from the elements, but worth specific mention is the McMurdo.
 The combination of its nylon shell, waterproof DryVent membrane, and 600-fill down blocks wind and rain like a brick wall.

 Comfort

 Ideally, a good winter parka combines insulation and weather resistance into a comfortable package you can easily wear and move in all day.
 Often, the sheer volume of material in the warmest jackets can be restrictive, which is where clever design and high-fill-power down come in handy.
-Leading the pack are the Patagonia Jackson Glacier and the Patagonia Tres 3-in-1 Parka.
+Leading the pack are the Patagonia Jackson Glacier, the Columbia Landroamer II, and the Patagonia Tres 3-in-1 Parka.

 The Jackson Glacier has a cloudlike feel you usually only get with a down jacket.
 Our tester remarked that he often forgot he was even wearing it.
 The cut is relaxed enough to allow for a full range of motion in the shoulders, and we could comfortably fit a light fleece underneath without feeling bulky.
 It is a bit wide around the bottom hem, but you can use the drawstring to tighten up the waist.

 The Patagonia Tres 3-in-1 Parka has a tailored yet flexible fit, and our tester said, “I wore this jacket almost every day for three months and never grew tired of it.”
-Particularly, the herringbone polyester shell is incredibly pliable, and hangs similarly to a men's suit coat.
+In particular, the herringbone polyester shell is incredibly pliable and hangs similarly to a men's suit coat.
 Sharing the same testing score as the Tres 3-in-1 is the Cotopaxi Calidez Down Parka.
 The Cotopaxi is lightweight, super soft, and very accommodating.

 Versatility and Style

-We also really liked the versatility and style of the Cotopaxi Calidez, Fjallraven Skogso, L.L.
-Bean Rugged Ridge, and Columbia Hikebound II.
-Of these four, our favorite is the Skogso.
-It scores higher in style than versatility (it's not as warm as many other jackets), but it has a highly wearable monochromatic design that we just loved wearing anywhere we were planning to go.
+We also really liked the versatility and style of the Cotopaxi Calidez, Patagonia Stormshadow, Columbia Landroamer II, and Columbia Hikebound II.
+Of these four, our favorite is the Landroamer II.
+It scores higher in style than in versatility (it's a little too bulky for some winter activities), but it has a highly wearable monochromatic design that we just loved wearing wherever we were headed.

-Following closely behind these top performers are the The North Face McMurdo, Marmot Fordham, and Canada Goose Langford.
+Following closely behind these top performers are the The North Face McMurdo and Marmot Fordham.
 In particular, we really loved the McMurdo's ability to be somewhat of a technical jacket but, at the same time, have that iconic The North Face vibe that has become somewhat of a streetwear staple.
 It just looks cool in any setting.

 Likewise, the Fjallraven Nuuk's urban-native vibe looks great in any setting; it's versatile enough to perfectly balance between outdoor life and city life.